Court - District 46

 The 46th District Court is open on a limited basis.
 Please read below for more information.

-Based on the rapidly changing situation with the Novel Coronovirus, the Court is hearing cases by Zoom remote conferencing, including criminal arraignments; criminal pre-trials, sentencings, probation violations, bench trials preliminary examinations and motion hearings.
+Based on the rapidly changing situation with the Novel Coronovirus, the Court is returning to hearing all cases solely by Zoom remote conferencing, including criminal arraignments; criminal pre-trials, sentencings, probation violations, bench trials, preliminary examinations and motion hearings.
 All civil motion hearings, bench trials and some pre-trials will also be held via Zoom.
 Notices of remote hearings will be sent by mail.

-The Court will also schedule a limited number of cases for in-person appearance, where there is a history of failing to appear for at least two hearings conducted via Zoom.
-In the future, the Court is looking to expand in-person appearances to circumstances where the parties have requested an actual physical appearance in lieu of an appearance via Zoom.
-Notices of in-person hearings will be sent by mail.
+Sometime in the future, the Court will return to in-person appearances in criminal cases where the parties have requested an actual physical appearance in lieu of an appearance via Zoom.
+Notices for any in-person hearings will be sent by mail.

 Please contact the court for the most recent information regarding your case.

-In-Person Hearings - Effective on Tuesday, September 1, 2020, a limited number of in-person hearings will be allowed for each courtroom on certain criminal matters where parties have previously failed to appear.
+In-Person Hearings - Effective on Wednesday November 18, 2020, a limited number of in-person hearings will be allowed for each courtroom on certain cases where parties have previously failed to appear.
 Persons who have a scheduled hearing will be allowed into the building after screening however, no other additional persons or spectators will be allowed inside.
 Social distancing requirements apply and allow for no more than 10 people in a space at any given time.
 Persons wishing to view proceedings may do so via the Court’s YouTube Channels, which are listed on the Court’s website and Facebook page.

 Requirements for Entry - Parties entering the court must check in at the court’s main entrance and be screened for COVID symptoms.

 - All persons must have their temperature taken with a touchless thermometer.
 Any person with a fever will not be allowed to participate.